-As early as March to April this year, the Chinese government had been pushing for a ‘return to normalcy’ for what it deems ‘low-risk’ COVID-19-affected areas within the country, even when faced with multiple challenges in the form of public anxiety over food security and what were deemed to be relaxed local control measures at the time.
+The Chinese government has been pushing for a ‘return to normalcy’ for what it deems ‘low-risk’ COVID-19-affected areas within the country, but faces multiple challenges in the form of public anxiety over food security and relaxed control measures.

-China’s Wuhan was the first epicentre of the COVID-19 global pandemic.
-Its strict control measures implemented since January helped it to fall behind the United States and European countries such as Spain and Italy.
+China’s Wuhan was the first epicentre of the COVID-19 global pandemic, and as of April 8 the country as a whole has recorded over 81,000 cases and 3,333 deaths.
+Its strict control measures implemented since January have helped it to fall behind the United States and European countries such as Spain and Italy.

-But around March to April, food supply and security surfaced as a pressing concern within the country, especially with multiple countries such as Vietnam and India stopping food exports.
+But in the past few weeks, food supply and security has surfaced as a pressing new concern within the country, especially with multiple countries such as Vietnam and India stopping food exports.

 ‘No crackdowns for now’: Japan temporarily loosens food labelling rules to help firms deal with COVID-19